EHR documentation is a pretty broad term for something so integral to the success of any provider’s platform and process.

 To help you identify quality documentation tools, take a look at this deep dive we did on progress notes.
 We discuss the two most critical progress notes features that promote positive outcomes at your organization.

-And, if you are in the market for an EHR platform, here’s a great resource that can help you choose a vendor.
+And, if you are in the market for an EHR platform, here’s a great resource that can help you choose the right software vendor.